 The school office publishes a school-wide memo which includes important information relevant to all families, including IS.
 Everyone is encouraged to read each memo promptly to stay informed about school-wide events, news, and procedures.

 Communication among IS families is facilitated by Google group email lists and traditional family contact lists.
-There is a parent volunteer email group facilitator.

 Group email lists should be used for IS-related information relevant to everyone who will be receiving the email, such as field trip, bus, and other logistics.
 Communications between individuals, with teachers or administration, of a more complex nature, or not directly related to the IS program, should be conducted by personal email, phone, or face-to-face.
+Information relevant to a sub-group (such as the 4th grade math group) should be sent only to the relevant families.

 Pacific Elementary School is committed to addressing issues effectively and maintaining open and high-quality communications.
 Families are encouraged to share questions, suggestions, or concerns directly with the relevant people, teachers, or administrators.